PublicDark/SeeEverythingRunningOnYourPC/README.md

-These programs will show you everything running on your P.C aswell as the network traffic, making it easier to spot unusual behaviour from processes yourself!
+The three programs I linked below will show you EVERYTHING happening on your P.C nd act like your own antivirus!

-[ A.K.A be your own anti-virus & 'possibly' pin point the problem!
+Its only A matter of time until you end up downloading a leaked mod from reddit thats infected with info/token stealers so  its for the best to lean how to identify malware yourself!

+(I reccomend watching "PC Security Channel" on youtube to get a breif example on how these can be used to find malware!)

 + NOTE: If you're semi-knolegable about basics of how comuters operate I reccomend taking a look around Microsoft's learn page! their could be more tools that could help more than these!  -- https://learn.microsoft.com/ --

 ===================================================================================================

 CAUTION!:

-- DO NOT USE THESE IF YOU DONT KNOW UNDERSTAND WHAT YOURE DOING!
+- DO NOT USE THESE IF YOU DONT KNOW WHAT PROCESS TO  KILL OR SUSPEND!
 LOOKUP VIDEOS TO ENSURE YOU DONT STOP A CRITICAL PROCESS FOR WINDOWS!

--
-- ONLY DOWNLOAD THESE FILES FROM THE OFFICIAL MICROSOFT SITE!
-LINKS WILL BE PROVIDED TO MAKE SURE YOU FIND THE RIGHT ONES!
-THEY NEED ADMIN PERMISSIONS TO OPERATE!
-SO BE VERY OBSERVENT WITH WHAT YOURE DOWNLOADING!
+- ONLY DOWNLOAD THESE FILES FROM THE OFFICIAL LEARN.MICROSOFT SITE!
+LINKS WILL BE PROVIDED!

-REMINDER!: These (3) are free, links posted will bring you to the proper download site;
+REMEMBER! !: These (3) are free, links posted will bring you to the proper download site, READ T

 **AUTO RUNS === [ A simple U.I but extremely useful Process tree viewer, ]